 After 37 years, they moved to a smaller location in nearby Neodesha, Kansas.
 The new location has just 5 tables.
 Tony Babcock operates the restaurant full time, while Bob has retired and says that he only comes in occasionally.
 Still, he has been at Beef Burger Bob's every time I have dined there.
 They are both fun to talk with, with Bob joining in the conversation from out of sight in the kitchen

 Beef burgers are loose meat sandwiches, much in the spirit of NuWay and Maid-Rite.
 But beef burgers are not as crumbly and hold together better.
 At least one other Fredonia restaurant, the Tri-Mee Drive In, also offers beef burgers, but Big Bob's sign proudly proclaims that this restaurant has the original beef burger.

 The menu is fairly limited.
-So far, I have tried their beef burger, cheese burger, hand breaded pork tenderloin, and Susie Q's.
+Our favorites include their beef burger, cheese burger, hand breaded pork tenderloin, and Susie Q's.
 All were very good.
-The Susie Q style French fries and onion rings are fresh cut, and the tenderloin is hand breaded.
+The Susie Q style French fries and are fresh cut, and the tenderloin is hand breaded.
 The onion strings are fresh cut, dredged in flour and pepper and delicious.

 Tony bakes one type of pie each day.
 Most of my visits have all been late in the day and the pie has already been gone, but we have been there early eoungh to enjoy the pie one time.